Invasive species in Mexico

 The American bullfrog, Rana catesbeiana is an invasive species in Mexico.

-Invasive species in Mexico are a major cause of biodiversity loss, altering ecosystems, affecting native species, damaging environmental services and public health, and causing economic losses.
+Invasive species are a major cause of biodiversity loss in Mexico, altering ecosystems, affecting native species, damaging environmental services and public health, and causing economic losses.
 An invasive species is one native to a particular area that has been introduced into a new habitat, adapting and altering to suit its new conditions.

 Due to its geography, a convergence of Nearctic and Neotropical regions, Mexico is a megadiverse country, with a high number of species.
 This has favored the existence of a considerable number of habitats with diversely distant species which inhabit various aquatic and terrestrial ecosystems.
 Economic, social and cultural exchange between Mexico and other countries has facilitated the entry of exotic and invasive species.

 Terrestrial animals

 In Mexico the effects of invasive species has been documented since the arrival of the Europeans.
 Colonization brought about the systematic introduction of animals for economic purposes, but also the occasional arrival of unwanted visitors that became pests (Challenger, 1998).
 On account of these problematic intruders, many ecosystems were being impoverished and many species driven to extinction.
 There are three divisions: